Preeminent biologist, Philippe Krause, only wants to share his discovery with the world, but the world has forced him to become a

 ♦ ♦ ♦ ♦ ♦

-On large screens, clicking any image will display a larger version.
+On large screens, clicking any image (except book cover images) will display a larger version.
 Click again to close it.
 The left and right arrows will cycle

 through the pictures carousel style.
 Clicking the book icon will open the full, scrollable novelette (13 chapters plus a prologue)

 with imagery.
 For greater reading convenience, clicking the arrow icon will permit downloading the entire PDF (1.5mb) novelette

 in zip format to the download folder your browser is configured for.
 And, oh yeah.
 At no charge.

 Simone Stanton never imagined capping a brilliant career with promotion to admiral would bring such heartache and

 grief.
 Solona Stanton, rejecting her family's military traditions, disappears into a hellish pit of anguish and despair.
 One wants

 to end the pain.
 The other sinks deeper into its agony.

 But something has entered the Milky Way's outer boundaries and Earth rallies its defenses.
 It forms an Expeditionary Force to